Anti-thrombin aptamers: Aptamer TBA (the exosite I-binding aptamer)

-The aptamer TBA (also known as G15D, HTQ, HD1 or ARC183) is a 15-mer single-stranded DNA with the sequence 5'-GGTTGGTGTGGTTGG-3'.
+The aptamer TBA (also known as G15D, HTQ, HD1, ARC183, GS522, BC-007, or Rovunaptabin) is a 15-mer single-stranded DNA with the sequence 5'-GGTTGGTGTGGTTGG-3'.
 It interacts with the exosite I of human alpha-thrombin, which is the binding site of fibrinogen, so this aptamer acts as an anti-coagulant agent inhibiting the activation of fibrinogen as well as platelet aggregation.
 In addition, TBA shows good affinity and specificity against thrombin.
 The dissociation constant of TBA-thrombin has been reported in nano-molar range, and TBA does not interact with other plasma proteins or thrombin analogues (e.g., gamma-thrombin).
 As a result, TBA has been used as a short-term anti-coagulant designed for the application in the coronary artery bypass graft surgery, and its optimized form (NU172) is now under the phase II of clinical trial by ARCA Biopharma (NCT00808964).
 Also, due to its high affinity and specificity, a variety of sensors was coupled with TBA and developed for thrombosis diagnostics.